rakhicc/PHZ-project/README.md

 - Employees are asked a question once a month how likely are you to reccommend this company to friend or relative?
 - They can respond by choosing number between 1-10.
 Not likely 1 to Very likely 10
 - Based on their responses they are placed into three categories: Neutrals, Promotors and Detractors.
-- NPS Score is calculated by Subtracting the percentage of Detractors from the percentage of Promoters.
+- NPS is calculated by Subtracting the percentage of Detractors from the percentage of Promoters.

 [Read more!](https://www.netpromoter.com/know/)